- Help with stress, anxiety or depression

 You can find books for common mental health problems like anxiety and depression on the Reading Well Books on Prescription website.

-These books are all recommended by NHS health professionals and by people living with the health problems covered in the books.
+These books are all recommended by health professionals and by people living with the health problems covered in the books.

 'Overcoming' self-help books